UCB-stat-159-f25/final-group05/README.md

 [MyST Website](https://ucb-stat-159-f25.github.io/final-group05/)

-# Final Project: Analysis of Executive Orders
-In this project, we analyze executive orders (EOs) from 1994-2025.
-The dataset can be on the U.S. Government Open Data Portal as well as in this repository as executive_orders.csv.
-We perform various types of frequency analyses such as looking at the quantity of EOs over time as well as the frequency of certain types over time.
-We also identify a data integrity related issue when analyzing the publication delay.
-Most of the analysis can be found in main.ipynb.
 #NEED TO ADD STEPS TO RECREATE
 To check out the Binder build, go to [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/UCB-stat-159-f25/final-group05/HEAD)

+# Final Project: Analysis of Executive Orders
+In this project, we analyze executive orders (EOs) from 1994–2025.
+The dataset is available on the U.S. Government Open Data Portal and is also included in this repository as executive_orders.csv.
+We perform several frequency-based analyses, including examining the number of EOs issued over time and changes in the prevalence of different EO types.
+We also identify a data integrity issue related to publication delays when comparing signing and publication dates.
+In addition, we explore a lightweight natural language processing application by fine-tuning a small pretrained language model on executive order titles.
+This experiment illustrates how historical EO titles can be used to generate plausible future EO titles and allows us to compare model outputs before and after fine-tuning.
+Most analyses are presented in dedicated analysis notebooks, with results summarized and discussed in main.ipynb.